SDP-Group15/Group15SDP/README.md

 Create table SQL command:
 CREATE TABLE GENE(GeneID INT NOT NULL, MeSH TEXT NOT NULL, p_Value TEXT, Enrich NUMERIC, PMIDs TEXT);

-\copy GENE FROM '/path/to/csv/combined_testset.csv' DELIMITER ',' CSV --change 'path/to/csv' to the where you have the test data stored.
+\copy GENE FROM '/path/to/csv/combined_testset.csv' DELIMITER ',' CSV;

+--change 'path/to/csv' to the where you have the test data stored.